Variations of the Type-7 Shuttle

 Graphics of long-windowed shuttle

-Aside from the version on the sketches and paintings, a shuttle which is closer to the final Type 7 is displayed on computer screens in a number of early TNG episodes, namely TNG: "The Naked Now", "Datalore", "The Last Outpost" and "Conspiracy".
+Aside from the version on the sketches and paintings, a shuttle that is closer to the final Type 7 is displayed on computer screens in a number of early TNG episodes, namely TNG: "The Naked Now", "The Last Outpost", "Datalore" and "Conspiracy".
 This shuttle with its characteristic long window band may be regarded as an inaccurate rendition of Type 7, or it could be a different yet related type of shuttles.
 Similar but apparently refined graphics are occasionally visible inside the Type-7 shuttles themselves on status displays, such as in TNG: "Unnatural Selection".

 Furthermore, in TNG: "Skin of Evil" there is a display showing how the shuttle with Deanna and the dead crew member is surrounded by solid rock.
 Even rather than the screens in the shuttles themselves, this one on the Enterprise-D may actually depict a generic or even false shape of the shuttlecraft.
 In any case the screen does not show how the shuttle in this episode really looks like which is an exceptional case among all Type-7 appearances anyway.